mqliang/kubernetes/cluster/anchnet/README.md

 go get github.com/caicloud/anchnet-go/anchnet
 ```

-This will install binary `anchnet` under `$GOPATH/bin`.
-The binary also needs a config file (e.g ~/.anchnet/config) with API keys, see [anchnet SDK](https://github.com/caicloud/anchnet-go),
+This will install binary `anchnet` under `$GOPATH/bin` - make sure it's in your `PATH` variable.
+The binary also needs a config file (e.g ~/.anchnet/config) with API keys,
-After the setup, you can create the cluster by simply run:
+see [anchnet SDK](https://github.com/caicloud/anchnet-go).
+After the setup, you can create a cluster by simply running:
 ```
 KUBERNETES_PROVIDER=anchnet ./cluster/kube-up.sh
 ```

 ##### Options:

+There are quite a few options used to create a cluster in anchnet, located at `config-default.sh` and `executor-config.sh`. `config-default.sh` is static information
+configured by caicloud admin, like node ip range, admission control plugin, etc. `executor-config.sh` is dynamic information configured by user and executor, like number
-Following is a curated list of options used for kube-up; there are a lot of other configurations not listed here, see `config-default.sh`, `executor-config.sh`.
+of nodes, cluster name, etc. Therefore, most interesting options are in `executor-config.sh`.
+Following is a curated list of options used for kube-up; for a full list of
+options, consult the two files.

 * `CLUSTER_NAME`: The name of newly created cluster.
-This is used to identify cluster; all resources will be prefixed with this name.
-The variable is default to "k8s-default".
+This is used to identify a cluster - all resources will be prefixed with this name.
+The variable is default to
-  E.g. the following command will create a cluster named "caicloud-rocks", and all instances (plus other resources) will be prefixed with "caicloud-rocks".
+"k8s-default".
+E.g. the following command will create a cluster named "caicloud-rocks", and all instances (plus other resources like firewall) will be prefixed with
+"caicloud-rocks".
     ```
     KUBERNETES_PROVIDER=anchnet CLUSTER_NAME=caicloud-rocks ./cluster/kube-up.sh
     ```

 * `PROJECT_ID`: The project to use.
 In anchnet, project is actually a sub-account, it helps admin to manage resources.
 All resouces under a project (sub-account) is isolated
   from others.
 An anchnet account can have multiple sub-accounts.
 The variable is default to empty string, which means main-account.
 E.g. following command creates a cluster
-  named "caicloud-rocks" under project "pro-H4ZW87K2" ("pro-H4ZW87K2" must exist):
+  named "caicloud-rocks" under project "pro-H4ZW87K2" ("pro-H4ZW87K2" must exist, see below):
     ```
     KUBERNETES_PROVIDER=anchnet CLUSTER_NAME=caicloud-rocks PROJECT_ID=pro-H4ZW87K2 ./cluster/kube-up.sh
     ```